nikcleju/DSP_Course/README.md

 # DSP_Course

-Here you will find all the materials for the class of Digital Signal Processing taught during 2020-2021 autumn semester at ETTI, TUIASI.
+Here you will find all the materials for the class of Digital Signal Processing taught during 3rd year undergraduate studies at ETTI, TUIASI.

 <!--
 ## Notes for 2018-2019 exam